Sacramentines: Twentieth century

 The Sacramentines of Bernay at the time of the expulsion, July, 1903, were compelled to close their boarding-school and go into exile.
 Thirteen of the sisters retired to Belgium, and founded a house at Hal.
 The rest of their community settled in Wales at Whitson Court, Newport, Monmouthshire; they had left by the 1930s.

-In March 1911, the Sacramentines were permitted by Archbishop Farley to open a monastery in Holy Trinity Parish in Yonkers, New York.
+In March 1911, the Sacramentines were permitted by John Murphy Farley, the Archbishop of New York, to open a monastery in Holy Trinity Parish in Yonkers, New York.
 They purchased the Ethan Flagg House in 1915 and added a monastery and school for girls in 1922.
 They closed the school in the 1980s and relocated to Warwick, New York in 1991.
 It was added to the National Register of Historic Places in 1998.
 In 1996, the Sacramentine nuns established Blessed Sacrament Monastery in Edgemont, New York.
 The building was originally a single-family home which they purchased from the Paulist Fathers; as of 2018, it housed four nuns.